Renormalizing one-point probability distribution function for cosmological counts in cells: Comparison with N-body data

 Figure~\ref{fig:gammaz} shows the measured values of $\gamma$ at different redshifts together with the best power-law fit of the form (\ref{gammazfit}).
 The parameters of the fit and their correlation are \be \gamma_0=(1.95\pm 0.26)(\Mpch)^2\;,\qquad m=2.26\pm 0.21\;,\qquad {\rm corr}(\gamma_0,m)=0.85\;. \ee We observe that these values somewhat differ from the values (\ref{gammazval}) previously reported in the literature \cite{Carrasco:2013mua,Angulo:2014tfa,Foreman:2015uva,Baldauf:2015aha, Ivanov:2018lcg,Lazeyras:2019dcx,Steele:2020tak}.
 In this regard, it is worth pointing out that the previous works used WMAP-based cosmology with higher $h$ and lower $\Omega_m$.
 As we discuss in appendix~\ref{app:gamma}, this difference in the cosmological parameters is likely responsible for the shift in $\gamma_0$ and $m$.

 We now turn to the PDF.
 We cover the simulation volume with spherical cells of radius $r_*$ placing their centers at the vertices of regular cubic grid with side $2r_*$.
 In other words, we allow the neighboring cells to touch each other, but not overlap.
+This is done to suppress correlations between the cells.
 The counts of particles in the cells are binned logarithmically in $1+\delta_*$ with the bin width $\Delta\ln(1+\delta_*)=0.127$.
 The PDF ${\cal P}^{\rm sim}(\delta_{*,n})$ in the $n$th bin is then estimated as the ratio of the number of cells ${\cal N}_n$ falling into this bin over the total number of cells.
 We assume the errors to follow the Poisson statistics, $\Delta \P^{\rm sim}(\delta_{*,n})/ \P^{\rm sim}(\delta_{*,n})\simeq {\cal N}_n^{-1/2}$, and be uncorrelated between the bins.
-These simplifying assumptions appear reasonable for cells of sizes considered in this work, though a more careful treatment including covariance~\cite{Repp:2020etr,Bernardeau:2022sva,Uhlemann:2022znd} would be warranted.
-With this method we measure the PDF on four redshift slices $z=\{0,\,0.5,\,1.0,\,2.4\}$.
+These simplifying assumptions appear reasonable for cells of sizes considered in this work.
+A more careful treatment would include covariance which can be either extracted from large suits of N-body simulations, such as Quijote \cite{Villaescusa-Navarro:2019bje}, or estimated theoretically \cite{Repp:2020etr,Bernardeau:2022sva,Uhlemann:2022znd}.
+We leave inclusion of covariance for future.

-The Zeldovich initial conditions are known to affect the PDF measured in N-body simulations through long-lived transients \cite{Scoccimarro:1997gr,Crocce:2006ve}.
+The Zeldovich initial conditions are known to affect the PDF measured in N-body simulations through long-lived transients \cite{Scoccimarro:1997gr,Crocce:2006ve,Uhlemann:2019gni}.
 In appendix~\ref{app:ZA} we estimate the systematic error in ${\cal P}^{\rm sim}$ induced by this effect and impose a quality cut: we use only the PDF data for which the systematic error does not exceed the statistical uncertainty.
 We have found this cut to be relevant for PDF of underdensities, $\delta_*<0$, for the smallest cell radius analyzed in this work $r_*=5\,\Mpch$.
 In all other cases the systematic error happens to be negligible.

 The measured PDF is used to estimate the aspherical prefactor.
 We divide ${\cal P}^{\rm sim}$ by the spherical PDF, Eq.~(\ref{Psp2}), which we calculate using the linear power spectrum.
 To account for the particle shot noise and the finite width of the bin, we multiply $\P_{\rm sp}(\delta_*)$ with the Poisson probability ${\cal P}({\cal N}|\delta_*)$ of having ${\cal N}$ particles inside the cell with a given density contrast and average over the bin.
 In this way we obtain $\langle {\cal P}_{\rm sp}\rangle_n$ --- the spherical PDF in the $n$th bin.
 The measured aspherical prefactor is then defined as \be \Apr^{\rm sim}(\delta_{*,n})= \frac{\P^{\rm sim}(\delta_{*,n})}{\langle\P_{\rm sp}\rangle_{n}}\;. \ee